top of page

 "Unlawful Disclosure or Promotion of Intimate Visual Material" is the statute under the Texas Penal Code that criminalizes "revenge porn."
 This offense is categorized under the portion of the Texas Penal Code dealing with Offenses Against the Person (Title 5) and is further categorized as a Sexual Offense under Chapter 21.
 The main crime under this statute carries an element of intentionality: that the Defendant intended to harm the person depicted in the sexual images/video.
 The "intent to harm" element is why the subject matter of this crime is colloquially called "revenge porn" -- it's with malicious intent that someone spreads nude pictures and videos that they knew were meant to be kept private.

 Criminal charges for Unlawful Disclosure or Promotion of Intimate Visual Material often come in the context of jilted exes trying to get back at their former lover, spreading their ex's nudes across the Internet as punishment for cheating or other interpersonal no-nos.
-But §21.16 doesn't require Internet-wide dissemination of sexual images and videos.
+But §21.16 doesn't require Internet-wide dissemination of private sexual images and videos.
 Disclosing these materials to just one other person is enough to land someone in hot, criminal water.
 Not only that, but Texas's revenge porn statute also criminalizes threatening to send out another person's nude images/videos as well as promoting revenge porn, which is what happens when someone tells all their followers to "check out so-and-so's nudes!"
 In this way, Unlawful Disclosure or Promotion of Intimate Visual Material actually criminalizes three different behaviors, all of which are punished at the same level.

 While there are various ways to defend against a prosecution under §21.16, the Texas legislature calls out a couple of things that are not a defense: that the depicted person is the one who took the images in the first place (or that they consented to someone else taking the images) doesn't matter; and, according to the Texas legislature, the fact that the depicted person sent those sexual images out willingly at some point doesn't mean that the recipient of those images can do with them as they please.
+Many people are caught off-guard by the criminalization of behaviors associated with revenge porn, not fully realizing the extent of the law.

 CALL TODAY for a free case evaluation– always complimentary, always confidential.

-If you've been charged with a sexual offense under §21.15, Invasive Visual Recording, you need an aggressive, strategic, and powerful Texas criminal defense attorney.
+If you've been charged with a sexual offense under §21.16, Unlawful Disclosure or Promotion of Intimate Visual Material, you need an aggressive, strategic, and powerful Texas criminal defense attorney.
 Diablita Criminal Defense, PLLC will handle your case professionally and efficiently, crafting your strongest defense and fighting for you.
 Every day that your case sits without representation is a day that law enforcement officers, investigators, and prosecutors are building their case against you.
 Be proactive -- an early defense is a strong defense.
 Schedule your FREE case evaluation today and speak with the Devil.
 Don't wait!
 Get Texas’s top defense with Atty.
 Madolyn García Falone.

 Don't delay!
-CALL DIABLITA TODAY for a free case evaluation– always complimentary, always confidential.
+CALL DIABLITA TODAY for a free case evaluation– always complimentary, always confidential. â€‹

 This statute defines "Intimate Parts" as:

-"the naked genitals, pubic area, anus, buttocks, or female nipple of a person."
+"the naked genitals, pubic area, anus, buttocks, or female nipple of a person.

 This statute defines "Promotes" as: